 Rivier University’s Doctor of Education (Ed.D.) is designed for working professionals.
-Most classes meet one Saturday per month or Thursday evenings.
+Most classes meet one Saturday per month or weekday evenings.
 In the cohort model, students take a prescribed sequence of courses together as a group to form a learning community, and benefit from collaborative learning from other professionals in a variety of fields.

 In addition to the core courses, students take 12 credits of elective courses related to their dissertation topic.
 Electives may be offered in face-to-face, online, or hybrid formats.

 Hybrid courses meet on Rivier’s Nashua, NH campus periodically.
 Students and instructors communicate online through Canvas, our course management systems, in addition to face-to-face meetings.
 Online courses do not meet on campus.
 Technical support is available 24/7 for Canvas users.

 The Regina Library website offers online access to journals and other reference materials, affording Ed.D. students the opportunity to conduct research at convenient times and locations.

 Distinguished faculty in Rivier’s Doctor of Education (Ed.D.) program have a history of scholarship, teaching, and service in:

 - Teaching and learning theories, processes, and applications